KozerT/Gastrognomist/README.md

 1. to have a search parameters pre-field in the search-results page inside of the Header ( prompts from the SearchBar ) as a value to the inputs;

-2. add search result summary in the SearchResults;
+2. add search result summary in the SearchResults;  sort  rating  from highest lowest; add filter  -

+3. avarrage price rang, opening hours;

+4. add a user location for the main page in the city Input;